North Carolina A&T Aggies football: All-Americans

 Below is a list of All Americans selected by The American Urban Radio Network, American Sports Wire, Sheridan Black College Poll and other polls.

 Buck Buchanan Award

 Below is a list of Aggie Football players who have received The Buck Buchanan Award which is awarded annually to the most outstanding defensive player in the Division I-FCS.

 Team achievements

 National championships

 North Carolina A&T has been awarded the black college football national championship a total of eight times in the program's history.
 Though this title is not recognized by the NCAA, it is awarded to the best historically black collegiate program competing in either the NCAA's Division I FCS or Division II level.

 Undefeated seasons

 Conference championships

 North Carolina A&T joined the Mid-Eastern Athletic Conference as a founding member in 1969.
 Before that the Aggies were members of the Central Intercollegiate Athletic Association (CIAA), where they won five conference titles.
-Since joining the MEAC, A&T has claimed nine conference titles.
+In their time in the MEAC, A&T won eleven conference titles.